azdavis/azdavis.net/posts/en/car-centrism.md

 Trying to [build a city around cars][xkcd], however, is basically impossible.
 Car-centric cities cannot possibly be livable and walkable.
 The physical reality of how much space cars take up doesn't allow it.

-Because of this, I believe over time, cities that want to densify will have no choice but to abandon car centrism and implement support for other modes of transport.
+Because of this, I believe over time, cities that want to densify will have no choice but to abandon car-centrism and implement support for other modes of transport.

 ## Options benefit us all